Slice starlike functions over quaternions: Introduction

 This estimate is sharp for each $\lambda$.
 Equality occurs if

 for any $u\in \partial \mathbb{B}$. \end{theorem} Note that if $\lambda=0$ in Theorem \ref{Fekete-Szego-H}, then this result is already obtained in Theorem \ref{main-2}.

-In geometric function theory of holomorphic functions of one complex variable, the well-known growth and distortion theorems play an important role in the systematic study of univalent functions saying that \begin{theorem} Let $F$ be an injective holomorphic function on $\mathbb D $ such that $F(0)=0$ and $F'(0)=1$.
+As a very important consequence of Theorem \ref{Bieberbach} for the second-order coefficient, one may deduce the following well-known growth and distortion theorems. \begin{theoremal} Let $F(z)= z+\Sigma_{n=2}^{+\infty} a_{n}z^{n}$ be an injective holomorphic function on $\mathbb D $.
 Then for each $z\in\mathbb D$, the following inequalities hold: